VS Code Exercises¶

 analyze_health_and_income.py.
 Does it open with appropriate syntax highlighting?

-To run this file, you will need to load two packages:
+To run this file, you will need to load three packages:

 condato install these packages (e.g. run

 Pick your interpreter!
 Python lets you select the Python installation you want to use when running Python files by clicking on the name of the currently selected Python installation along the bottom left.
 This will open a drop-down menu of available installations – select your